smysnk/gulp-rev-all/README.md

 Type: `hashLength`
 Default: `8`

-Change the length of the hash appended to the end of each file:
+Change the length of the hash appended to the end of each revisioned file (use `options.transformFilename` for more complicated scenarios).

 ```js
 gulp.task('default', function () {